How to Make Tuna Salad: 6 Tuna Salad Recipes

 - Avocado Tuna Salad"It's a quick and easy lunch or snack; this avocado tuna salad is healthy, easy, and absolutely amazing!"

-The recipes below are ones we found in our research that just seemed way too good to pass up.
+You've made your tuna salad, but now what?
+The recipes below will give you some great options for what to do with tuna salad once you've fixed the basic recipe.
 From spicy tuna salad that doesn't use mayo to avocado and mango that steal the show to Italian and French-inspired tuna salad, the recipes below are not only bursting with flavor but with originality like we've never seen.
 These aren't the brown bag lunches your mom made (sorry, Mom).
-These recipes have "hip foodie" written all over them.
+These tuna salad sandwich recipes deserve an award for deliciousness.

 - No-Mayo Spicy Tuna Salad This recipe utilizes your favorite spicy condiment -- Sriracha -- instead of traditional mayonnaise to bring a little kick to your plate in this Asian-forward recipe.
 All you hot sauce lovers out there, this is the tuna salad of your dreams!